-- 1. In residential developments of 15 dwellings or more gross 40% of the total number of units should be affordable. - 2.
-In residential developments of 10-14 dwellings gross 30% of the total number of units should be affordable - 3.
-In residential developments of 5-9 units gross 20% of the total number of units should be affordable - 4.
-In residential developments of less than 5 units that involve a net gain in the number of units a financial contribution will be required towards improving affordable housing provision off-site
+1. In residential developments of 15 dwellings or more gross 40% of the total number of units should be affordable.

+2. In residential developments of 10-14 dwellings gross 30% of the total number of units should be affordable

+3. In residential developments of 5-9 units gross 20% of the total number of units should be affordable

+4. In residential developments of less than 5 units that involve a net gain in the number of units a financial contribution based on the equivalent of 10% affordable housing will be required towards improving affordable housing provision off-site

+Where an element of affordable housing is required at least 65% of the affordable housing units should be social rented, unless the Council is satisfied that an alternative mix meets a proven need.